-As discussed elsewhere in this annual report, in respect of 2016, we again delivered a strong performance.
+As discussed elsewhere in this annual report, in respect of 2017, we again delivered a strong performance.
 Results reflect solid earnings per share growth and operating cash flow generation.
 We continue to execute on our goals of strategically investing in client-serving capabilities and long-term growth opportunities across our portfolio, managing expenses and effectively allocating capital to the highest return.
-Further, we returned \$1.6 billion of capital to shareholders in 2016 through share repurchase and dividends, with an additional \$0.9 billion spent on attractive acquisitions, highlighting our strong cash flow generation and effective allocation of capital.
+Further, we returned \$2.8 billion of capital to shareholders in 2017 through share repurchases and dividends, with an additional \$1.0 billion spent on attractive acquisitions, highlighting our strong cash flow generation and effective allocation of capital.
 We believe we are strongly positioned for continued long-term value creation through further improvements in operating performance and strong free cash flow generation coupled with significant financial flexibility.

-During 2016, we again made no adjustments to target bonuses.
-In the first quarter of 2016, we determined that the Company's 2016 incentive compensation pool for members of the Company's management executive committee would equal the budgeted accruals for aggregate target annual incentive payments for those members, multiplied by the percentage increase in operating income from 2015 to 2016 (reduced by 200 basis points).
-We set the minimum achievement threshold at 70% of 2015 operating income, or \$1,637 million, as adjusted for extraordinary, unusual or infrequently occurring items.
+During 2017, we again made no adjustments to target bonus percentages.
+In the first quarter of 2017, we determined that the Company's 2017 incentive compensation pool for members of the Company's management executive committee would equal the budgeted accruals for aggregate target annual incentive payments for those members, multiplied by the percentage increase in operating income from 2016 to 2017 (reduced by 200 basis points).
+We set the minimum achievement threshold at 70% of a 2016 baseline adjusted operating income number of \$2,095 million, or \$1,467 million.
+The 2016 baseline was determined based on 2016 adjusted operating income (\$2,418 million) less the then-projected impact of the sale of our benefits administration and business process outsourcing platform (\$323 million).
 We selected operating income, as adjusted, as the measure to emphasize performance of the Company as a whole and directly link executives' awards to our key business initiatives of delivering distinctive client value and achieving operational excellence.
-For 2016, adjusted operating income in 2016 was \$2,403 million, which exceeded the minimum achievement threshold.
-After application of the operating income metric approved in March 2016, the total incentive pool for executive committee members, including Mr. Case, was determined to be funded at \$20.9 million.
-The independent members of the Board, on the recommendation of the Organization and Compensation Committee, approved an annual incentive bonus for Mr. Case under the plan of \$3,000,000.
+For 2017, adjusted operating income in 2017 was \$2,209 million (after permitted adjustments by the Organization and Compensation Committee to exclude the impact of restructuring savings), which exceeded the minimum achievement threshold.
+After application of the operating income funding guidelines approved in March 2017, the total incentive pool for executive committee members, including Mr. Case, was determined to be funded at \$16.0 million.
+The independent members of the Board, on the recommendation of the Organization and Compensation Committee, approved an annual incentive bonus for Mr. Case under the plan of \$2 million.

-In early 2017, we determined the actual achievement under the ninth cycle of our Leadership Performance Program, covering the performance period from January 1, 2014 through December 31, 2016, and the performance share units granted under this program vested.
-The Company's cumulative adjusted earnings per share from continuing operations targets for this program ranged from \$15.11, below which no payout was due to occur, to \$17.31 or higher, which would have yielded shares equal to 200% of the target number.
-A result of \$16.11 in cumulative adjusted earnings per share from continuing operations would have yielded shares equal to 100% of the target number.
-This target represented a 17% increase over the adjusted target for the prior cycle of our Leadership Performance Program established for the performance period from 2013 through 2015, which is the highest year-over-year increase in the history of the plan and compares to 4% to 6% growth in the past five Leadership Performance Program cycles.
-Our actual cumulative adjusted earnings per share from continuing operations for the three-year period was \$18.29, resulting in a payout at 200% of target.
+In early 2018, we determined the actual achievement under the tenth cycle of our Leadership Performance Program, covering the performance period from January 1, 2015 through December 31, 2017, and the performance share units granted under this program vested.
+The Company's cumulative adjusted earnings per share from continuing operations targets for this program ranged from \$17.44, below which no payout was due to occur, to \$19.76 or higher, which would have yielded shares equal to 200% of the target number.
+A result of \$18.14 in cumulative adjusted earnings per share from continuing operations would have yielded shares equal to 100% of the target number.
+This target represented a 12.6% increase over the adjusted target for the prior cycle of our Leadership Performance Program established for the performance period from 2014 through 2016.
+Our actual cumulative adjusted earnings per share from continuing operations for the three-year period (after permitted adjustments) was \$19.20, resulting in a payout at 175% of target.
+For each year of the tenth performance cycle under the Leadership Performance Program, adjustments to EPS from continuing operations were approved by the Organization and Compensation Committee to address the impact of extraordinary legal settlements, the divestiture of our benefits administration and business process outsourcing platform, and restructuring savings.